goethe-tcs/homcounting/README.md

 a 10 9
 ```

-The example represents the following nice tree decomposition.
+The example represents the following nice tree decomposition:

 <img src="secondary_ressources/example_graph_ntd_format.jpg" width="200">

-Consisting of three parts:
+The `.ntd` files consist of three parts:

-1. with `s` at the beginning: This line describes the main parameter of
-this nice tree decomposition : number of nodes, width + 1 & number of
-vertices of the original graph.
+1. `s`-line: This line describes the main parameters of the nice tree decomposition: number of nodes, width + 1, and number of vertices of the original graph.
-2. wit `n` at the beginning: These line describe the nodes.
-The first argument
-stands for the ID of the node, the second argument describes the sort of node:
+2. `n`-lines: These line describe the nodes of the tree.
+The first argument is the ID of the node, the second argument describes the node type:
    1. `l` : Leaf Node
    2. `i` : Introduce Node
    3. `f` : Forget Node
    4. `j` : Join Node
-3. with `a` at the beginning: Describe adjacency of the tree nodes.
-For example
-`a 7 3` means there is an edge from node `7` to node `3` i. e. that node `3` is the
-child of node `7`.
+3. `a`-lines: These lines describe the edges of the tree.
+For example, `a 7 3` means there is an edge from node `7` to node `3`, that is, that node `3` is the child of node `7`.

-Note that the indices in the file go from 1 to N while the internal representation consists of indices 0 to N-1.
+Note that the indices in the file run from 1 to N while the internal representation consists of indices 0 to N-1.

-## How to run the Experiments
+## How to run the experiments

-1. clone the complete repository.
+1. Clone the repository.
 Test data is already included.
 2. Run the command `cargo test` in the main project folder to run unit tests.
-3. Run the command `cargo run --release` in the main project folder to start tests.
+3. Run the command `cargo run --release` in the main project folder to start the experiments.
-4. finish
-5. To visualize the results use the `evaluation.ipynb` file, which can
-be executed with jupyter-lab and immediately shows the results.
-Make sure, you have installed
-the `seaborn` python package to run the code.
+4. To visualize the results, use the `evaluation.ipynb` file, which can be executed with jupyter-lab and immediately shows the results, provided that the `seaborn` python package is installed.